Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 Sales Tax Report

-This report helps your client understand how much sales tax they’ve charged to their clients, and paid on expenses.
+This report helps your client understand how much sales tax they’ve charged to their clients and paid on expenses and bills.

 Cash Flow Report